 After my first book ‘The Misadventures of Chico Chugg’ was published Mike and I started touring primary schools delivering ‘Free Literacy Assemblies’ to promote writing, which we still do now, but as big book tours 3 times a year supporting events such as World Book Day and National Writing Day.

 I have 4 books in print in Chico’s series with 2 more written and waiting to be published.

 At a craft fair with my first three books I met Anita who could see the potential of turning my stories into a TV series for young children, 3 years later and we now have our own Production Company with Anita called Chugg Productions Ltd, of course!
 Chugg.tv website

-We have completed 2 TV series all about Chico which air on Sky Kids TV, NOW TV, a VOD American Channel called Toon Goggles and S4C where Chico has become Nico Nog and all his episodes have been translated into Welsh.
+We have completed 2 TV series all about Chico which are on Chico’s Youtube channel through our distributers in America called Foothill Entertainments.
+He is also on BBC iplayer and S4C as Nico Nog and all his episodes have been translated into Welsh.

 I have also illustrated 5 books that follow the scripts from 5 of his TV episodes that allow children to read along and also colour in the illustrations using the flip books on this website.